-Our aim is for every child to achieve, belong and participate and this is at the heart of everything we do at The Castle School.
-Rated as outstanding by Ofsted, we have been for some years now not only at the top of the performance table in Somerset but in the top 5% of schools nationally for academic achievements.
+The history and tradition of The Castle School is what makes it such a privilege to be part of this family.
+Our aim continues to be for every child to achieve, belong and participate and this is at the heart of everything we do at The Castle School.
+Rated as Outstanding by Ofsted, we have been for some years now not only at the top of the performance table in Somerset but in the top 5% of schools nationally for academic achievements.
 You can see our latest exam results on our website.
-We believe in the absolute moral responsibility we have for equipping students with the best possible exam results, we know that this opens doors for students and prepares them with outstanding attitudes and a strong moral foundation.

 At The Castle School we recognise that keeping our students safe and promoting their well-being is of paramount importance and it scaffolds all we do as a school.
 If you have any concerns at all, please contact our safeguarding lead, Jamie Wordsworth, during term time.
 Please also see below a list of useful numbers: